 Hosea 12:6-“So you, by the help of your God, return, hold fast to love and justice, and wait continually for your God.”

 Amos 5:24-“But let justice roll down like waters, and righteousness like an ever-flowing stream.”

 Micah 6:8-“He has told you, O man, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?”

 Surely the prophet Nathan scratches his head at what passes for prophetic these days.
-Preaching against abortion to a TV audience is not prophetic.
+Preaching against abortion to a primarily-Christian audience is not prophetic.
 Mother Teresa speaking against abortion before the president of the United States is.

-Injustice is the deprivation of basic humanity, dignity or freedoms by those in authority through oppressive or unfair laws, customs or mores that allow the physical, sexual, or economic exploitation of men, women or children who lack power, position or voice, affecting individuals and groups, whether unique or systemic, hidden or known, all of which grows from contempt toward or ignorance of God’s standard of righteousness.
+Injustice is the deprivation of basic humanity, dignity or freedoms by those in authority through oppressive or unfair laws, customs or mores that allow the physical, sexual, or economic exploitation of men, women or children who lack power, position or voice, affecting individuals and groups, whether unique or systemic, hidden or open, all of which grows from contempt toward or ignorance of God’s standard of righteousness.

 Doing justice is using all righteous means to restore basic humanity, dignity and freedom to men, women or children everywhere, becoming their voice to address, rebuke or replace those abusing power so God’s standard of righteousness is recognized and reflected as much as it is possible within the fallen systems of this world until Christ brings the kingdom of God in its fulness.